-- Examine the quality of accounts and internal control as well as audit arrangements - Discuss valuation issues and assessments in closing accounts - Evaluate the work of the auditors and prepare for the election of new auditors when appropriate - Discuss risk assessments, public financial information, auditors' fees, co-operation between auditors and management and ethical rules in the company.
+- Examine the quality of accounts and internal control as well as audit arrangements. - Discuss valuation issues and assessments in closing accounts. - Evaluate the work of the auditing firm and prepare for the election of a new auditor when appropriate. - Discuss risk assessments, public financial information, auditors' fees, co-operation between auditor and management. - Examine and evaluation accounting principles with a major impact on

-The entire Audit Committee met the company's auditor on two occasions in 2011 and held three minuted meetings.
-The company's work procedures also stipulate that the Chairman of the Board is tasked with maintaining regular contact with the company's auditors.
+The entire Audit Committee met the company's auditor on two occasions in 2012 and held three minuted meetings.
+The company's work $% \left\{ 1,2,\ldots ,n\right\}$ procedures also stipulate that the Chairman of the Board is tasked with maintaining regular contact with the company's auditor.

-During the year the work of the Audit Committee included procurement of audit services for audits to be elected at the 2012 Annual General Meeting until the 2013 Annual General Meeting has been held.
-A number of leading audit firms have participated in the procurement process and following evaluation of these the Audit Committee has recommended to the Board and the Nomination Committee that PwC be nominated as auditors for the next mandate period.
-The Nomination Committee has decided to submit a proposal to the 2012 Annual General Meeting in accordance with the Audit Committee's recommendation.
+During the year the work of the Audit Committee included procurement of audit services for auditor elected at the 2012 Annual General Meeting until the 2013 Annual General Meeting has been held.
+A number of leading audit firms participated in the procurement process and following evaluation of these the Audit Committee has recommended to the Board and the Nomination Committee that PwC be nominated as auditor for the next mandate period.
+The Annual General Meeting resolved in accordance with the Nomination Committee's proposal.